 252.06 Basis of Payment.
-Payment is full compensation for furnishing all materials, including paint, removing pavement, correcting the subgrade, placing flexible pavement, sealing, and restoring the shoulders and for all labor, equipment, and incidentals necessary to complete this work.
+Payment is full compensation for furnishing all materials, including aerosol spray paint, removing pavement, correcting the subgrade, placing flexible pavement, sealing, and restoring the shoulders and for all labor, equipment, and incidentals necessary to complete this work.

 The Department will not pay for removal, disposal, and replacement of pavement damaged adjacent to the repair area.